borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

 [^6]: This is explained in more detail in my [VAE](https://borea17.github.io/paper_summaries/auto-encoding_variational_bayes) post.
 For simplicity, we are setting the number of (noise variable) samples $L$ per datapoint to 1 (see equation $\displaystyle \widetilde{\mathcal{L}}$ in [*Reparametrization Trick*](https://borea17.github.io/paper_summaries/auto-encoding_variational_bayes#model-description) paragraph).
 Note that [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114) stated that in their experiments setting $L=1$ sufficed as long as the minibatch size was large enough.

- * **Monet Implementation**: The compositional structure is achieved by looping for $K$ steps over the image and combining the attention network with the component VAE to compute the loss $\mathcal{L}$.
+ * **MONet Implementation**: The compositional structure is achieved by looping for $K$ steps over the image and combining the attention network with the component VAE.
+While attention masks and latent codes can be generated easily (during test time), computing the loss $\mathcal{L}$ is more complicated.
 Remind that the loss function is given by

     $$
     \begin{align}